Advantages and Disadvantages of the Keto Diet

 Rapid weight loss possible

-Increased feeling of satiety
+Increased feeling of fullness

-Improved control of blood sugar levels
+Improved blood sugar control

 Risk of nutrient deficiencies

-"If you eliminate numerous foods from your meal plan, there is naturally an increased risk of malnutrition.
-Some studies suggest that a Keto diet could contribute to a deficiency of various essential nutrients such as iron, magnesium, potassium, vitamin A, vitamin E, and vitamin B6 in the long term."
+If you remove many foods from your diet, there is naturally an increased risk of malnutrition.
+Some studies suggest that a keto diet could contribute to a long-term deficiency of various essential nutrients such as iron, magnesium, potassium, vitamin A, vitamin E, and vitamin B6.

 Unpleasant side effects possible